connexcs/docs/docs/credit-control.md

 # Credit Control

-## Pre-pay / Post Pay
+## Pre-pay / Post-Pay
 ConnexCS uses the **Debit Limit** to differentiate between Pre-Pay and Post-Pay customers.
-It is a value (in the customer’s currency) that allows the account to drop to a specified amount before calls are stopped.
+It is a value (in the customer’s currency) that allows the account to drop to a specified amount before calls are no longer allowed.

 1. **Pre-Pay** - Set the Debit Limit to 0.00 for pre-paid customers, indicating their balances should be paid _before_ they are allowed to use services.